Reducing CO2 emissions from vans

 Limit value curve

 Emission limits are set according to the mass of vehicle, using a limit value curve.
-The curve is set in such a way that a fleet average of 175 grams of CO2 per kilometre is achieved by 2017.
+The curve is set in such a way that a fleet average of 175 grams of CO2 per kilometre is achieved by 2017 and 147 grams of CO2 per kilometre by 2020.
 The limit value curve means that heavier vans are allowed higher emissions than lighter vans while preserving the overall fleet average.
-Only the fleet average is regulated, so manufacturers will still be able to make vehicles with emissions above the limit value curve provided these are balanced by vehicles below the curve.
+Only the manufacturer's fleet average is regulated, so manufacturers are still able to make vans with emissions above the limit value curve provided these are balanced by vehicles with emissions below the curve.

 Phasing-in of requirements